Lwhieldon/IstheMushroomPoisonous/README.md

 ## Overview

 Is it possible to tell if a mushroom is poisonous or not just by its physical characteristics?
-In this project, I explore using classification algorithms to predict if a mushroom is edible or will lead to certain death!
+In this project, I explore using classification algorithms to predict if a mushroom is edible or if it will lead to certain death!

 This dataset and project derived from the <a href=https://www.kaggle.com/uciml/mushroom-classification/version/1>UCI Machine Learning Repository</a> on kaggle.